May 13–19

 Neal A. Maxwell

-"I do not apologize for trying to speak about one of what Paul called 'the deep things of God,' (1 Cor.
-2:10), only for my inability to go deeply enough.
+what Paul called 'the deep things of God,' (1 Cor.
+2:10), only for my inability

-"While we see this quality in the quiet but spiritually luxuriant lives of the genuine, spiritual heroes and heroines about us, the lack of it keeps so many of us straggling in the foothills and off the peaks in the adventure of full discipleship.
+to go deeply enough."While we see this quality in the quiet but spiritually luxuriant lives of the genuine, spiritual heroes and heroines about us, the lack of it keeps so many of us straggling in the foothills and off the peaks in the adventure of full discipleship.
 I refer to our hesitancy and our holding back in submitting fully to the Lord and His purposes for us.

 "This holding back is like leaving Egypt without journeying all the way to the Holy Land, or waiting in Nauvoo for the railroad to come through, or staying permanently at Winter Quarters.